MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 ----

-This post serves my personal primer whenever I start a new cross-convention 3D projects (e.g., capturing poses with sensors in one convention and processing them in a 3D engine with a different convention).
+This post serves as my personal primer whenever I start a new cross-convention 3D project (e.g., capturing poses with sensors in one convention and processing them in a 3D engine with a different convention).
-As a refresher, it's also always good to take a look at the lectures on transforms by Prof. Kenneth Joy (https://www.youtube.com/playlist?list=PL_w_qWAQZtAZhtzPI5pkAtcUVgmzdAP8g).
+As a refresher, it's also always good to take a look at the lecture series on computer graphics by [Prof. Kenneth Joy](https://www.youtube.com/playlist?list=PL_w_qWAQZtAZhtzPI5pkAtcUVgmzdAP8g).

-# Step 1: Understanding coordinate frame conventions
-Of the above mentioned 48 possible conventions, there are some conventions that are used quite frequently.
+# Step 1: Understanding coordinate frame conventions Of the above-mentioned 48 possible conventions, there are some conventions that are used quite frequently.
 In computer graphics, our *2D plane* of interest is the image, thus the plane axes are denominated with x and y, while z refers to depth (hence z-fighting, z-buffering, etc.) and thus is assigned the forward or backward direction.
-In navigation (and thus aviation), our *2D plane* of interest is the earth surface, as we often think about navigating 2D maps, and thus x and y refer to forward/backward and left/right, whereas z refers to the up/down direction.
+In navigation (and thus aviation), our *2D plane* of interest is the earth's surface, as we often think about navigating 2D maps, and thus x and y refer to forward/backward and left/right, whereas z refers to the up/down direction.
 I have encountered the following conventions in the past years, maintaining the below table as a quick cheat sheet.

 |                                              | coordinate system: handedness | camera: forward direction                     | camera: up direction      | equivalent notation            |